Yelp/bento/README.md

 You can also run `./gradlew publishToMavenLocal` to publish the package to your local maven repo on your machine.
 From there you can add `mavenLocal()` before other maven repositories.
 That way your project can load in the version of Bento you're working on.

-We follow [semver](https://semver.org/) so the version number in `GlobalDependencies.kt` should be updated to reflect the changes.

-Add a summary of your change to the `CHANGELOG.md` file.
+We follow the [conventional commits](https://www.conventionalcommits.org/en/v1.0.0/) specification, and you should write what your changes are about in a clear commit message.

 #### 5. Push your changes and open a pull request

+First, squash your commits if you have multiple, and make sure your commit message follows the [conventional commits](https://www.conventionalcommits.org/en/v1.0.0/) convention.
 Push your branch with the new commits to your cloned repo, then open a pull request through GitHub.
-Once Travis CI gives it a green light along with a member of our team, it will be merged and the new version will be deployed to Maven Central.
+Once Travis CI gives it a green light along with a member of our team, it will be merged.

+If your reviewer asks for some changes, address the issue and then make sure to amend your previous commit - there should be only one commit per pull request.
+Push your changes, repeat until you get a green light.

+## Making a release
+We switched to using [standard-version](https://github.com/conventional-changelog/standard-version) to handle our releases. standard-version is a utility for versioning using [semver](https://semver.org/) and CHANGELOG generation powered by Conventional Commits.

+If you are one of the members and must release a new version, then check its documentation.
+You will need to install `npm` if you don't have it.
+(We recommand using `homebrew` to do so.)

+With `npm` install, install standard-version globally: `npm i -g standard-version`

+From master, run `standard-version`.

+`standard-version` will take care of
+* Detect the previous version tag (based on git tags)
+* Infer the next version number, based on previous standard commit messages.
+A breaking change will trigger a major bump, a new feature will trigger a minor bump, and a fix will trigger a patch bump.
+* Update the CHANGELOG.md file with the commit messages, as well as the [GlobalDependency.kt](buildSrc/src/main/java/com/yelp/gradle/bento/GlobalDependencies.kt) file with the new version number.
+* Create a new commit with these change, and tag it with the version number.

+The rest has to be done manually: check that the commit looks good (proper changelog, version number, tag), then push both commit and tags to master.

 ## Help